-Effacement happens when the cervix, which is the bottom part of the uterus where it meets the vagina, begins to thin, and dilation happens as the cervix starts to open.
-This happens as the baby drops down past the pelvis and starts putting more and more pressure on the cervix.
-First-time moms generally efface before they dilate, while second-time-or-more moms often dilate before effacement.
-Either way, the cervix must be 100% effaced and 10 centimeters dilated before a mother can deliver vaginally at term.
-In preterm women, the cervix may not need to dilate completely.
+The non-laboring cervix, which is the opening bottom part of the uterus where it meets the vagina, is similar in shape to a mini doughnut.
+Effacement happens when the cervix begins to thin (the doughnut “flattens”).
+Dilation happens as the cervix starts to open (the center of the doughnut starts to open).
+Station is where the baby’s head (or bottom) is in relation to your ischial spine, which is a bony structure in your pelvis right above the sitting bones.
+As the baby drops down past the pelvis, changing the fetal station, the baby starts putting more pressure on the cervix.
+First-time birthing people generally efface before they dilate, while second-time-or-more moms often dilate before effacement.
+Either way, the cervix must be 100% effaced and 10 centimeters dilated before one can give birth vaginally.

 Reviewed by the Ovia Health Clinical Team